jimshowalter/architecture-enforcer/README.md

 If domains are used, every component must belong to exactly one domain.

+Layers have no relationship to domains, and vice-versa.

 ### Components, Packages, And Classes ###

 Components provide a way to group packages.